c4s4/sqlplus_commando/README.md

 Installing a Oracle driver on a machine is sometime a pain, or even impossible.
 Furthermore you may want to distribute self contained scripts that access Oracle without having to ask for additional software installation.
-Finally, you may want to automate scripts to should be run with SQL*Plus.
+Finally, you may want to automate scripts that should run with SQL\*Plus.

-**sqlplus_commando** is a pure Python Oracle driver that calls Oracle running *sqlplus* on the command line.
+*sqlplus_commando* is a pure Python Oracle driver that calls *sqlplus* on the command line.
 It was designed so that you may use it by dropping its module in your source tree or even copy its class in your own source code.

 Installation
 ------------

-To install **sqlplus_commando**, you may use one of the following methods:
+To install *sqlplus_commando*, you may use one of the following methods:

 - Extract classes `SqlplusCommando` and `OracleParser` from tarball (in file *sqlplus_commando/sqlplus_commando.py*) and put it in your own source code.